Baton Rouge Water Quality Summary

 Latest Testing Results

-- Testing Scope: Baton Rouge conducts over 45,000 water quality tests annually throughout the system, with enhanced monitoring for salt water intrusion and specific contaminants of local concern.
+• Testing Scope: Baton Rouge conducts extensive water quality testing annually throughout the system, with enhanced monitoring for salt water intrusion and specific contaminants including naturally occurring arsenic and iron levels.

-- Compliance Status: Baton Rouge’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Louisiana Department of Environmental Quality regulations.
+• Compliance Status: Baton Rouge’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Louisiana Department of Environmental Quality regulations, earning an “A” grade from LDH for 2024-2025.

-- Southern Hills Aquifer: Primary source (100% of supply) is a vast, deep groundwater system that provides naturally filtered water with consistent quality and temperature.
+• Primary Source: 100% of Baton Rouge’s public water supply comes from the Southern Hills Aquifer System, a vast, deep groundwater system that provides naturally filtered water with consistent quality and requires minimal treatment.

-- Multiple Aquifer Zones: Water is drawn from various depths (600-2,800 feet) to optimize quality and prevent localized depletion of the resource.
+• Multiple Aquifer Zones: Water is drawn from 10 distinct sand layers at various depths (600-2,800 feet) across 94 active wells to optimize quality and prevent localized depletion of the resource.

-- Aquifer Protection: Comprehensive monitoring network tracks water levels, quality parameters, and potential salt water intrusion, with protective measures including managed pumping schedules and recharge area protection.
+• Salt Water Management: Comprehensive monitoring network tracks water levels, quality parameters, and salt water intrusion across the Baton Rouge Fault, with protective measures including scavenger wells and managed pumping schedules.

-- Minimal Treatment Required: The exceptional quality of the aquifer source means minimal treatment is necessary; primary processes include aeration, chlorination, and pH adjustment.
+• Natural Purity: The exceptional quality of the aquifer source means minimal treatment is necessary; primary processes include chlorination at 1.4 parts per million, aeration for sulfur removal, and pH adjustment.

-- Chlorine Disinfection: Low-level chlorination provides effective pathogen control while maintaining excellent taste and odor characteristics.
+• Chlorine Disinfection: Low-level chlorination provides effective pathogen control while maintaining excellent taste and odor characteristics, with natural sulfur smell removed during treatment.

-- Iron Removal: Selected well facilities include iron removal systems to address naturally occurring iron in deeper aquifer zones, preventing discoloration and improving aesthetic quality.
+• Iron Management: Selected well facilities include treatment systems to address naturally occurring iron and manganese in certain aquifer zones, preventing discoloration and improving aesthetic quality.

-- Pipeline Replacement: Annual replacement of approximately 10 miles of aging water mains, prioritizing areas with high leak rates and oldest infrastructure.
+• Pipeline Maintenance: Ongoing replacement of aging water mains in the 1,550-mile distribution system, prioritizing areas with high leak rates and oldest infrastructure to maintain system reliability.

 Customer Protection Initiatives

-Baton Rouge provides extensive customer support including free water testing, conservation programs, and payment assistance for qualified residents.
-The city’s Water Quality Assurance Program offers regular testing at customer taps, while educational outreach helps residents understand water conservation and quality protection.
-Baton Rouge’s commitment to environmental justice includes infrastructure investments in historically underserved neighborhoods while maintaining transparent communication about water quality and system maintenance.
-The city’s reliance on its exceptional aquifer resource, combined with ongoing modernization efforts, ensures reliable, high-quality water delivery to one of Louisiana’s major metropolitan areas.
+Baton Rouge Water Company provides extensive customer support including free water quality testing, conservation programs, and payment assistance for qualified residents.
+The utility’s Water Quality Assurance Program offers regular monitoring throughout the distribution system, while educational outreach helps residents understand water conservation and quality protection.
+The company’s commitment to environmental stewardship includes infrastructure investments and transparent communication about water quality and system maintenance, ensuring reliable delivery of this naturally pure aquifer water to the greater Baton Rouge metropolitan area.

 Recommendations for Baton Rouge Residents